 RQ1b.
 What is the reliability in original psychological research?

 The Many Labs studies were intended as direct replications.
-In direct replications, any deviations from the original research are believed to be irrelevant for testing the same effect as the original study (Nosek et al., 2022).
-In that case, the reliability of measurements in replications should also not deviate systematically from the original research.
+In direct replications, any remaining deviations from the original research should be irrelevant for testing the same effect as the original study (Nosek et al., 2022).
+This means that, the reliability of measurements in replications should also not deviate systematically from the original research.

 H1.
 No difference is present in the reliability between replication research and original psychological research.